Susan Shepley, Liaison Librarian, Faculty of Business aka The Knowledge Broker

 “A true example of experiential learning, the integrated workshop not only benefited students; Susan and I also learned much from the session,” said Professor Gowda.

 Working with a professor, Shepley created a customized research guide for students embedded inside the Business Communications SLATE course template.

-Before joining Sheridan, Susan was Social Sciences Librarian at McMaster University where she was embedded into curriculum for programs like the School of Labour Studies.
+Before joining Sheridan, Susan was Social Sciences Librarian at McMaster University where she was embedded into a curriculum for programs like the School of Labour Studies.
 Shepley collaborated with faculty, leading workshops and providing ongoing research support for student capstone projects.
 At the Saskatchewan Institute of Applied Science & Technology, Shepley was a Distance Education Librarian where she focused on e-learning.
 Shepley holds MLIS, University of Western Ontario, MA (History), University of Waterloo, BA (History), King’s University College.

 If you are interested in trying out some new strategies related to information and research, contact Susan at x2472 to discuss how you can work together.